 Let NY Work Agenda

-Now that we have been successful in passing a 2% property tax cap, UU will now turn our focus to mandate relief in 2012.
-Mandate relief is essential to keep NY affordable.
+After successful enactment of the 2% property tax cap, UU has turned its focus to mandate relief for local municpalities and school districts.
+Mandate relief is essential to keep New York affordable.
 When coupled with the tax cap, mandate relief will continue to lower the burden on taxpayers across the state.

-That’s why Unshackle Upstate took the lead to bring together 11 prominent business, government, and educational organizations to promote the “Let NY Work” agenda.
-This critical 6 critical point plan will make our communities more affordable, ensure that we are providing our kids with a well rounded education, and allow our municipal government to deliver services we need and deserve.
+That’s why Unshackle Upstate took the lead to bring together 20 prominent business, government, and educational organizations to promote the “Let NY Work” agenda.
+This critical 6 critical point plan will make our communities more affordable, ensure that we are providing our kids with a well rounded education, and allow our municipal governments to deliver services we need and deserve.

 2) Redefine Compulsory Arbitration